Northern Edition

 Scott Robertson of the All Blacks.
 Photo by Hannah Peters/Getty Images

 Scott Robertson’s undefeated run as All Blacks coach met a swift end in the opening round of The Rugby Championship.
-Five tense Tests and a third-place finish later, the coach was asked what he made of his side’s campaign.
+Five tense Tests and a second-place finish later, the coach was asked what he made of his side’s campaign.

 ADVERTISEMENT